spacehuhn/PacketMonitor32/README.md

 ## Capturing Traffic
 To caputre the WiFi traffic, you need to connect a micro SD card.
 The faster the card is, the better.
+It will not delete any files when you connect it, but I recommend strongly using an empty card to prevent any chance of data loss!
 **It must be formatted to FAT32!**
 I recommend formatting it again before using it, just to be sure.